Skip to content

 • Sync is per-account, per-service, opt-in.

-• Sync runs on a schedule (polling) or via webhooks (push).
+• Sync runs on a schedule (Convex crons) or via webhooks (push).

 • Sync failures are logged but do not block the native operation.

-Implementation: A sync worker subscribes to change events on native entities and pushes to the external service.
-Inbound changes arrive via webhooks or polling and update the native entity.
+Implementation: A Convex scheduled function reads change events on native entities and pushes to the external service.
+Inbound changes arrive via webhooks (HTTP actions) or polling and update the native entity.
 The metadata field stores sync state (last sync timestamp, external version).

 This is a Phase 2+ feature.
 Phase 1 operates native and external independently.